recoilme/sniper/README.md

 ## How it is done

 * Sniper database is sharded on many chunks.
 Each chunk has its own lock (RW), so it supports high concurrent access on multi-core CPUs.
 * Each bucket consists of a `hash(key) -> (value addr, value size)`, map.
-It give database ability to store 100_000_000 of keys in ~ 4Gb of memory.
+It give database ability to store 100_000_000 records in ~ 20Gb of memory.
 * Hash is very short, and has collisions.
-Sniper has resolver for that (some special chunks).
+Sniper has resolver for that.
 * Efficient space reuse alghorithm.
 Every packet has power of 2 size, for inplace rewrite on value update and map of deleted entrys, for reusing space.

 ## Limitations